jube-home/www.jube.io/_pages/agreements/jtos-version-1-0.md

 ## Appendix A: Data Processing (GDPR)

 **1. Role as Data Processor**
-JOL acts as a data processor under the GDPR and processes personal data, including email addresses, usernames, contact details, and IP addresses, on behalf of clients (the data controllers) and only in accordance with their instructions.
+JOL acts as a data processor under the GDPR and processes personal data, including email addresses, usernames, contact details, and IP addresses, on behalf of Clients (the data controllers) and only in accordance with their instructions.

 **2. Purpose of Processing**
 JOL processes Personal Data solely to:
-- Provide, manage, and improve the services requested by clients.
+- Provide, manage, and improve the services requested by Clients.
 - Maintain the security and integrity of services.
 - Comply with applicable legal obligations as a processor.